thomasez/BisonLabNoOrmBundle/Resources/doc/install.rst

 Configuration
 -------------

-Creating the MongoDB database and add the settings to parameters.ini
+Set up MongoDB and add the settings to ``app/config/parameters.yml``

 .. configuration-block ::